 Restoring Appearance and Function with Dental Crowns

 Is your smile affected by weakened, damaged, or decayed teeth?
 Dental crowns, offered at Leading Dental Solutions in Lansdale, PA, are custom tooth-shaped dental restorations that are placed over a damaged or badly decayed tooth to restore its function and appearance.
-Dr. David M. Kaffey or Dr. Mark Weinstein may recommend crowns as a cosmetic treatment to improve the look of short or worn teeth, while others patients enjoy both the restorative and aesthetic benefits of this solution.
+Dr. David M. Kaffey may recommend crowns as a cosmetic treatment to improve the look of short or worn teeth, while others patients enjoy both the restorative and aesthetic benefits of this solution.

 What are Dental Crowns?